reginaldford/sms/readme.md

     //7: Days since January 1 (0-365)
     //8: Dayslights Savings flag (positive if daylight savings is in effect, 0 if not, negative if this is unknown)

-    2. time() // returns an array with 2 values: the time since January 1, 1970 in microseconds, then milliseconds.
+    2. time() // returns an array with 2 values: the number of seconds since January 1, 1970, then the number of microseconds since the last whole second.

     3. date_str() // returns the date in a 24 character string, like: "Thu Apr  6 01:20:24 2023"